-SHALL DE COMPANY COMPANY
+Mark College Contraction of

 Orig - John Pereira, Barry Harrelson, Ellie Neiman for Concurrence and Return to CIC/AG

-- 1, AD/CSI
+1 - AD/CSI

-- /1 CSI (Harrelson)
+✓1 - CSI (Harrelson)

 1 - Neiman

-- 1 C/CIC Chrono
+1 - C/CIC Chrono

-- 1 CIC/AG Chrono
+1 - CIC/AG Chrono

-- 1 CIC/AG Defector File
+1 - CIC/AG Defector File

-530
+of the factors I had to consider in connection ed it, and I will continue to accept it until some ridence, not opinion.

-of the factors I had to consider in connection ed it, and I will continue to accept it until some ridence, not opinion. igs that Nosenko states is that the KGB never pa They didn't interview Oswald when Oswald state
+igs that Nosenko states is that the KGB never per They didn't interview Oswald when Oswald state ey didn't interview Oswald when they decided d sent him to Minsk.

-ey didn't interview Oswald when they decided your knowledge of Nosenko, based on your knowld on your knowledge of KGB procedures and tech ,) credible when he says they never interviewed
+your knowledge of Nosenko, based on your knowledge d on your knowledge of KGB procedures and tech credible when he says they never interviewed

-what is meant by interview, a formal interview.
-KGB headquarters, if that is what is meantring to is a KGB officer speaking face to face with g himself as a KGB officer, but speaking to him chooses, Nosenko says that never happened.
+what is meant by interview, a formal interview, KGB headquarters, if that is what is meant-ring to is a KGB officer speaking face to face with g himself as a KGB officer, but speaking to him chooses, Nosenko says that never happened.
 My is credible?

 best of his knowledge, I will have to-I will

 ccept that?